 Over the years, Stryker has held positions as a visiting faculty member at Harvard University, UC Santa Cruz, Simon Fraser University, and Macquarie University.
 After a stint as an associate professor of Gender Studies at Indiana University, Stryker in 2011 took a faculty post at the University of Arizona (UA) and continues to teach there.
 When it looked as though another university was about to hire Stryker away from UA in 2013, Stryker agreed to stay at Arizona in exchange for the university’s pledge that it would establish a Transgender Studies program as a subfield of LGBT Studies.

-In 2013, Stryker and Aren Z. Aizura co-edited The Transgender Studies Reader 2, a collection of essays which was published as a follow-up to The Transgender Studies Reader (2006).
+In 2013, Stryker and University of Minnesota gender studies professor Aren Z. Aizura co-edited The Transgender Studies Reader 2, a collection of essays which was published as a follow-up to The Transgender Studies Reader (2006).
 In the Introduction to the 2013 volume, Stryker and Aizura write that “current trans of color critique resists imperialist forms of knowledge production precisely by calling attention to which transgender bodies – and they are almost always the non-white ones – are made to represent the traumatic violences through which claims for rights are articulated.”
 Further, the editors explain that the purpose of their book is to ask how Transgender Studies can “advance an anti-colonialist agenda” and “resist the subsumption of non-western configurations of personhood into western-dominant frameworks that privilege either ‘homo’ or ‘trans’ or assume the ontological given-ness of the concepts man and woman.”

-_On November 9, 2016, Stryker used a Facebook page to describe Donald Trump’s presidential election victory as a “nightmare” and a “disaster,” emphasizing that it was vital “never to underestimate the power of white settler economic grievances, or of fragile white masculinity, when it is channeled into racism and xenophobia.”
+On November 9, 2016, Stryker used her Facebook page to describe Donald Trump’s presidential election victory as a “nightmare” and a “disaster,” emphasizing that it was vital “never to underestimate the power of white settler economic grievances, or of fragile white masculinity, when it is channeled into racism and xenophobia.”
 While noting that Trump’s election signaled the dawn of an era where “hate and oppression” would “fall on me as a white queer/trans person,” Stryker said: “[M]y heart is truly broken for my friends in this country who are Muslim and Latinx, who are brown and black, who are immigrants, who speak English with an accent.
 Already today I am hearing from friends who are afraid to go to work or even to go outside.”
 To strike back at Trump and his agenda, Stryker vowed to support and participate in a wide variety of “resistance” activities and movements.

 In late January 2017, Stryker took part in a mass resistance rally that effectively shut down San Francisco International Airport to protest President Trump’s temporary restrictions on immigration from nations that were hotbeds of Islamic terrorism.
 On January 30, Stryker wrote: “There are so many individual battles to fight, why not just one big collective ‘no’ to the new regime?… What if millions of people took to the streets and demanded a new government that reflects the ideals of the majority?”